 If you get no further than to accept conservative values because the alternative values have brought a century of unspeakable human horror, then you've met the burden of acceptance.

 On "Conservation of our environment and wildlife" and "Clear air and water" I'll say this much.
 After Teddy Roosevelt's National Parks system 1916 August 25 I don't think there was much environmental concern or action until Earth Day, 1970 April 22.
 At that point there was, from every political faction I believe, political and popular favor for cleaning up water and air, preserving biodiversity, and introducing fewer poisons in manufacturing and farming.
-Alas, that soon merged with eugenics pseudo-science to become the environmental-scare politics we have known since 1977 (and discussed in the immediately-preceding paragraph).
+Alas, that soon merged with eugenics pseudo-science to become the environmental-scare politics we have known since 1977 (and discussed in the second-preceding paragraph).

 In addition to its misplaced political positions and horrifically inappropriate ad hominem hype, this piece exhibits severe Trump Derangement Syndrome (TDS) where the author has nothing better or smarter to say about our duly elected President than spitting epithets into a computer keyboard.
 I must admit I'm entertained and amused by the apparently inadvertent allusion to Trump "masquerading" as President when his predecessor was and still is secretive about his personal background.